sandutsar/dbt-core/performance/README.md

 This directory includes dbt project setups that are known performance bottlenecks, and a runner written in Rust that runs specific dbt commands on each of the projects.
 Orchestration is done via the GitHub Action workflow in `/.github/workflows/performance.yml`.

-Performance baselines measured during our release process are committed to this directory via github action.
-(TODO make the file and name it here).
+Performance baselines measured during our release process are committed to `/performance/baselines/` via the github action in `/.github/workflows/model_performance.yml`

 ## Investigating Regressions